raul23/search-ebooks/README.rst

 `:information_source:`

-  Since we already converted the files to ``.txt`` in the previous tests, we make use of the cache with the ``--use-cache`` flag.
+  Since we already converted the files to ``.txt`` in the previous runs, we make use of the cache with the ``--use-cache`` flag.

 **Output:**